somia/ninchat-sdk-ios/README.md

 ### Session initialization

-Since session resumption feature requires credentials, `start(callBack:)` includes  `credentials: NINSessionCredentials?` parameter which is being used for resuming the session later.
+Since session resumption feature requires credentials, `start(callBack:)` includes a  `NINSessionCredentials?` parameter which is used for resuming the session later.

 ```swift
 ninchatSession.start { [weak self] (credentials: NINSessionCredentials?, error: Error?) in  }